paziresh24/patient/CONTRIBUTING.md

 To ensure a smooth and collaborative process, please follow these guidelines when contributing to the project:

 ## Developing
-The development branch is `master`.
+The development branch is `main`.
 This is the branch that all pull requests should be made against.
-The changes on the `master` branch are tagged into a release monthly.
+The changes on the `main` branch are tagged into a release monthly.

 To develop locally: